infrahq/infra/docs/cli.md

 ```
       --log-level string   Set the log level.
 One of error, warn, info, or debug (default "info")
+      --non-interactive    don't assume an interactive terminal, even if there is one
 ```

 ## `infra logout`